NEEOPA EXECUTIVE COMMITTEE

 Fiona was the winner of AHRI’s 2019 HR Diversity Champion Award and inaugural Sandra Cormack Practicing Certification Scholarship.
 Fiona’s experience is from across corporate industries, small businesses and non-profit environments in a variety of roles.

-Australian Red Cross, Diversity & Inclusion Lead
+Australian Red Cross, Head of Inclusion & Diversity

 A passionate and enthusiastic advocate for building diverse and